-Talented students in high school may accumulate college credits through a non-traditional program: dual enrollment.
+Talented students in high school may accumulate up to 6 college credits per semester through a non-traditional program: dual enrollment.
 Students who wish to apply to this program must be recommended by appropriate high school officials.
 Eligibility for participation is set by written agreement between the school district and UNF.

 Dual enrollment students are not eligible for UNF Admissions scholarships or financial aid.

 UNF offers a limited number of dual enrollment courses in the fall and spring semesters.
 All dual enrollment courses taken through UNF must be approved by the appropriate high school officials.
 Home and public school students who plan to participate in dual enrollment should do so in close consultation with their high school guidance counselor to ensure the courses meet one of the following criteria:

 - Meet UNF general education requirements

 - Meet prerequisite or lower division requirements for the student’s intended major

 - Substitute for elective hours in the student’s intended major.

 In addition, comparable high school courses should be unavailable at the applicant's secondary institution and the university must have space available in the requested class.
 Dual enrollment students are limited to taking courses that are required for their high school graduation.